yuehhua/cuda-programming.jl/README.md

 # CUDA programming in Julia

-A tutorial for CDUA programming in Julia.
+A tutorial for CUDA programming in Julia.